 Here are the types of cutting tools you are likely to use.

 End and face mills.

 And the four materials you may use for CNC cutters:

 There is no single successful combination of a tool and its material.
 Make your choice based on the scope of the application.

 4.3.
 Hold On Tight

 The most suitable tool holder system is either BBT or HSK.
 They eliminate vibrations and increase tool life.
 They do not deteriorate surface qualities as well.
 Besides, they provide the best bonding between the spindle and the tool holder under any condition.

-As for work holding technology, you may go with a self-centering vise, which would adjust itself and have high holding power.
-Or, you may choose a dovetail system that decreases the distortion and locate all the parts in the same way for a more consistent load.
+As for work-holding technology, you may go with a self-centering vise, which would adjust itself and have high holding power.
+Or, you may choose a dovetail system that decreases the distortion and locates all the parts in the same way for a more consistent load.
 You may also use tombstones or fixture blocks for some applications.